 Chatbots enhanced with artificial intelligence can provide extra support to brands’ customer service strategy.

-Some luxury brands such as Louis Vuitton, Burberry, Tommy Hilfiger, Dior and Estée Lauder have already implemented their own chatbots.
+Some luxury brands such as Louis Vuitton, Burberry, Tommy Hilfiger, Dior, and Estée Lauder have already implemented their own chatbots.

 Case in point: Louis Vuitton Chatbot on Facebook Messenger

-LV Digital Assistant chatbot leverages AI technology to give customers a more “sophisticated, personalised, visual and conversational online shopping experience for each client” via Facebook, where Louis Vuitton counts more than 23 million followers.
+LV Digital Assistant chatbot leverages AI technology to give customers a more “sophisticated, personalized, visual and conversational online shopping experience for each client” via Facebook, where Louis Vuitton counts more than 23 million followers.

-Powered by mode.ai, the chatbot addresses a wide range of questions, can suggest an ideal item from the brand’s online product catalogue, provide users with more information about the world of LV and help with logistical concerns (such as product care instructions and store locations).
+Powered by mode.ai, the chatbot addresses a wide range of questions, can suggest an ideal item from the brand’s online product catalog, provide users with more information about the world of LV and help with logistical concerns (such as product care instructions and store locations).
 The chatbot also allows users to share products with Facebook friends and get votes on what to buy.

 By implementing Natural Language Processing (NLP) into chatbots, businesses can connect with customers at scale and in a way that resembles natural language.
 Dior, for example, uses emojis and GIFs to create a more personal and convivial conversation.